npge/npge/README.md

 ## Changelog

+ - **Version 0.5.1**.
+Bug fixes and few improvements.
+    - Pangenome: join collinear blocks even if bad.
+    - Fix intermediate fragments joining.
+This bug was introduced in 2c76b512a3eaffc613cf5422c94394f37d24f297 (2015-05-16), version 0.4.0 (2015-06-12).
+    - Update requirements of a good pangenome in README.md according to what is implemented now.
+    - Genes-vs-blocks partition: print only `locus_tag`.
+    - GUI: jump to fragment end if there is no gene end.
+    - Info: print % of NPG for total blocks length.
+    - Recognize lua-npge format of Fragment id encoding.
+    - Download compressed files from the database.
+    - Fix errors in GetData and AddGenes.
+    - AddGenes: skip repeated `locus_tag`.
+    - Fix some build issues on various setups.
+    - `meta_test`: ignore directories without script.npge.
+    - Setup Travis for cross-compiling to Windows (MXE).
+    - Setup Travis for uploading build artifacts to GitHub.
+    - Update BLAST in the distribution to 2.2.31.

  - **Version 0.5.0**.
 Bug fixes and few improvements.
     - Change alignment requirements.
         - Change meaning and default value of `MIN_END`.